ICAST 2004: Bass Industry Trends & New

 shallow conditions, says Fritts.

-as well.
-The original Fat Rap is a classic square-lipped
+Fat Rap as well.
+The original Fat Rap is a classic

-crankbait that crankin' legends swear by to haul in bass.
-Now the
+square-lipped crankbait that crankin' legends swear by to haul in

-Glass Fat Rap has the three-dimensional prismatic glass effect
+bass.
+Now the Glass Fat Rap has the three-dimensional prismatic

-that reflects ambient light in hundreds of directions at once,
+glass effect that reflects ambient light in hundreds of

 Outdoor writer/editor and media, contact: